Hun-Bot2/Hun-Bot2.github.io/README.md

 # Hun-Bot2 Portfolio & Study Archive

-Interactive 3D portfolio with Three.js and comprehensive study documentation.
+Clean Portfolio with interactive 3D portfolio with Three.js and study documentation.

-> **Note**: This site is currently in demo version (Last updated: 2025-11-10).
+> **Note**: This site is currently in demo version (Last updated: 2025-11-18).
 Content and features are being actively developed and may change.

 ## Live Sites